antarctica/bas-style-kit-docs/README.md

 ### Simulating production environment

-To simulate a production build of the documentation site add this environment variable to the `app` service in `docker-compose.yml`:
+To simulate a production build of the documentation site, add this environment variable to the `app` service in `docker-compose.yml`:

 ```yaml